A lab-based test of the gravitational redshift with a miniature clock network: Results

 The differential frequency between each atomic ensemble pair includes a contribution from the gravitational redshift as well as other frequency shifts arising from differences between the two ensembles and their environments, necessitating an evaluation of potential sources of systematic effects.
 To avoid possible bias towards the expected result, we adopt a blinded measurement protocol.
 A blinded offset gradient was randomly drawn from a range of $\pm 5\times10^{-18}/$cm, roughly 10 times the size of the expected redshift gradient, and is automatically added to the extracted differential phase by our data analysis code following the ellipse fitting step.
 This blinded offset was not known to the authors during systematic evaluation and data taking.
 The blinded value of the measured frequency gradient across the array, the corrections for systematic shifts, and the systematic and statistical uncertainties were all finalized prior to the removal of the blind.

 \textbf{Systematic effects and error budget}

 The results of the full systematic evaluation are listed in Table~1.
-The procedure for measuring the contribution of each potential systematic is discussed in the Methods.
+The procedure for measuring the contribution of each potential systematic is discussed in Supplementary Note 3.
 Several effects dominate the extracted differential frequency and the corresponding systematic uncertainty, and we highlight them here.
 First, atomic interactions due to $p$-wave collisions between on-site atoms lead to a frequency shift that scales linearly with atomic density~\cite{Martin_ManyBody_2013,Zhang_SUN_2014,Aeppli_DensityShift_2022}.
 In our differential measurement, the density shift is suppressed by a factor of roughly 10 compared to the absolute shift by balancing the number of atoms loaded into each ensemble.
-By intentionally varying the atom number differences, the differential density shift at $u_{op}$ is evaluated to be $-0.7(1)\times10^{-19}$ per 100 atom number difference (Fig.~2{\bf a}).
+By intentionally varying the atom number differences, the differential density shift for a symmetric pair (2, 4) at $u_{op}$ is evaluated to be $-0.7(1)\times10^{-19}$ per 100 atom number difference (Fig.~2a).
+Due to the Gaussian nature of the lattice beam, we observe a minor trap volume dependence of the density shift, which is accounted for in our evaluation by independently extracting the density shift as a function of atom number difference for each pairwise comparison (Supplementary Note 3B).
 In each measurement run, the corresponding differential density shifts are corrected for each ensemble pair individually.

 The largest systematic shift in our system is the second-order Zeeman shift due to the background magnetic field gradient ($\sim1.5$ mG$/$cm).
 The splitting of the transitions with opposite sign nuclear spin states provides a measurement of the magnetic field difference between each ensemble pair, while the overall magnitude of the applied bias magnetic field ($\sim5.5$ G) is measured independently using a more magnetically sensitive transition.
-This bounds the uncertainty from the second-order Zeeman gradient to below $9\times10^{-20}/$cm, limited by uncertainty in the second order Zeeman coefficients for the clock transition (Fig.~2{\bf b} and Methods).
+This bounds the uncertainty from the second-order Zeeman gradient to below $1\times10^{-19}/$cm, limited by uncertainty in the second order Zeeman coefficients for the clock transition (Fig.~2b and Supplementary Note 3A).